Valerio-Lopez/express-imap/README.md

-# Node + Express App to generate and serve task job completed and notified by Email
+# Node + Express App to generate and serve task jobs completed and notified by Email

 ### data format
 ```